What is an ADT?

 For a full list of AICCU ADT Participating Institutions and majors accepted click here.

-AICCU is excited to share its first Transfer Guide to California’s Independent, Nonprofit Colleges and Universities.
+AICCU is excited to share its Transfer Guide to California’s Independent, Nonprofit Colleges and Universities.
 The Transfer Guide is meant to help counselors, students, and families learn about higher education options offered by the state’s independent, nonprofit colleges and universities.

 Breaking down misconceptions about independent colleges and universities